robalb/my-website/astro-website/src/pages/posts/camac-cc32.md

 - F is the function code to be performed at the selected module and subadress.
   If you want to know the function codes supported by a module you will have to read its documentation.

-In response a module will generate an X (command accepted) and Q (response) signals.
+In response to a command a module will generate an X (command accepted) and Q (response) signals.
 For simplicity, you can see X and Q as two boolean variables.

-Up to 24 bits of additional data can be transferred between the CRATE CONTROLLER and the selected module when a NAF command is sent.<br/>
+NAF commands are usually divided into two categories: **READ** commands and **WRITE** commands.<br>
-You must read the documentation of a module to know the function codes that it supports, but in general:
+You must read the documentation of a module to know the function codes that it supports, which ones are READ and which ones are WRITE, but in general:
-- Function codes in the range 0-7 are read commands: they can return additional data other than Q and X
+- Function codes in the range 0-7 are READ commands: they can return additional data other than Q and X. In other words: The crate controller will receive some data from the selected module
-- Function codes in the range 16-23 are write commands: they accept additional data other than N, A, F, that will be sent to the module
+- Function codes in the range 16-23 are WRITE commands: they accept up to 24 bits of additional data other than N, A, F.
+  In other words: The crate controller will send some data to the selected module

 ### The Look At Me signal